BryAre/FansChoice/README.md

 # Fans Choice

 Hello!
 Welcome to Fans Choice.
-Fans Choice is a music ranking platform that allows you to look at top rated albums and singles, and review them.
+Fans Choice is a music ranking platform that allows you to look at top rated albums and singles in a database, and review them.
+Fans Choice was built with websites like MetaCritic in mind, however, MetaCritic has personal admin reviews, and that can cause bias.
+More importantly, Fans Choice believes that the fans are always right, and therefore, they are the only ones who have a say.

+This project was built using NodeJS, Express, and MySql.

 ## Installation